qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 .. image:: img/spatiallite_dialog_connected.png
    :align: center

-* Click on the :kbd:`landuse` layer to select it, then click :menuselection:`Add`
+* Click on the :guilabel:`landuse` layer to select it, then click :menuselection:`Add`

-Adding a layer from a SpatiaLite database or from a GeoPackage archive is not so different: in fact, both are spatial extension of the SQLite library.

-.. tip:: once you have set up a connection to a database you can see this connection and load all the layers contained into it also in the QGIS Browser.
+.. tip:: Once you have set up a connection to a database you can see this connection and load all the layers contained into it also in the QGIS Browser.
 We will repeat this forever: the QGIS Browser is the quickest and best way to handle your data!

 .. note::  Remember to save the map often!
 The map file doesn't contain any of the data directly, but it remembers which layers you loaded into your map.

-:ref:`Check your results <vector-load-from-database-1>`

 |FA| Reordering the Layers